 There is another ~3,000 ha area of essentially old growth and very dwarfed serpentine-based dry forest at the most western end of the Peninsula Santa Elena.

-The first challenge in the 1985-1986 beginning was to stop the anthropogenic dry season fires that annually swept through ACG, and were especially damaging once the cattle had been removed (cattle are biotic mowing machines) and the uneaten grass fuel load became enormous.
+The first challenge in the 1985-1986 beginning was to stop the anthropogenic dry season fires that annually swept through ACG, and were especially damaging once the cattle had been removed (cattle are biotic mowing machines) as the uneaten grass fuel load became enormous.

-ACG dry forest itself does not burn but the heat from grass fires kills the woody vegetation, and the next year it becomes fuel as well as letting in more sunlight, which in turn generates more dry-season-flammable herbaceous vegetation.
+ACG dry forest itself does not burn, but the heat from grass fires kills the woody vegetation, and the next year it becomes fuel, as well as letting in more sunlight, which in turn generates more dry-season-flammable herbaceous vegetation.
 With many tens of thousands of hectares of old pastures, abandoned fields and trashy scrub to coax back into being a growing forest, it was obvious that the millions of young trees required would not come from growing seedlings.
 Equally, there was essentially no example to follow in what to plant where and when.
-The conclusion was, and it worked well, “stop the fires, logging, and hunting, and simply let nature take back its original terrain”.
+The conclusion was, and it worked well, “stop the fires, logging, and hunting, and simply let nature take back its original terrain.”

-With this protocol in place, the expenditure shifted from the romanticism of planting trees to stimulating an effective anti-perturbation staff, and recognize that thousands of species take part in the dry forest restoration process, making them very valuable quite irrespective of whether they are charismatic, threatened with extinction, of economic (to humans) value, big or small.
+With this protocol in place, the expenditure shifted from the romanticism of planting trees to stimulating an effective anti-perturbation staff, and recognizing that thousands of species take part in the dry forest restoration process, making them very valuable quite irrespective of whether they are charismatic, threatened with extinction, of economic (to humans) value, big or small.
 They play by their own rules and fill their own gas tanks with the sun and the rain.
 And it has worked.
 They are taking back their homeland.
 ACG contains now at least 60,000 ha of regenerating dry forest, all seeded by nature from the fragments of forest left in corners, ravines, cliff faces, streamsides, and places too moist to burn.